University Library (University of Illinois Urbana-Champaign): Growing collections

 The earliest Library collection consisted of around one thousand items.
 The collection remained small for some time, and in the early 1900s the Library was smaller than those of other large public libraries, as well as private institutions such as the University of Chicago.
 This would, however, quickly change.
-The Library underwent a period of growth from the mid-1930s until 1940, becoming (by some measures) the country's fifth-largest library.
+Between the mid-1930s and 1940, the library expanded its collection significantly.
+By certain metrics, such as the number of volumes, it was ranked as the fifth-largest academic library in the United States at that time.
 A strong library collection became increasingly important to the university's standing and to its retention of students, as well as to the implementation of a successful graduate school program at the university.

 The Undergraduate Library (UGL) emerged in part from the surge in collections, deriving both from the influx of the shuttered University of Illinois at Galesburg's collection in 1949 and from the need to grant undergraduates free access to research materials.
 The Undergraduate Library building was constructed in 1969, built underground in order to maintain open spaces and leave unobstructed sun for the university's experimental cornfield.

 The Oak Street High Density Storage facility also grew out of the surge in collections.
-The facility, which opened in 2004, provides a "climate-controlled" environment for the integrity of the materials housed therein, and is kept around "50° Fahrenheit and 30% humidity."
+The facility, which opened in 2004, provides a "climate-controlled" environment for the integrity of the materials housed therein, and is kept around "50°Fahrenheit and 30% humidity."